kblomqvist/gitinstall-phpunit/README.md

 You may like to create a symlink to `phpunit.php` script file

-    cd ~/bin # or whatever is in your PATH ln -s ~/local/phpunit/phpunit.php phpunit
+    cd ~/bin # or whatever directory that's in your PATH ln -s ~/local/phpunit/phpunit.php phpunit

 Now you can just call phpunit at any directory and without the `.php` suffix, like this